 Like the God of the Bible, Santa is all-knowing and observes everything.
 (Also like the Elf on the Shelf that I covered in another post.)
-However, you aren’t good to meet God’s standards, you are “good for goodness sake”.
-No biblical standards or commandments to live up to simply a nebulous and arbitrary “goodness” to be good for whatever “goodness” happens to represent these days.
+However, you aren’t encouraged to be good to meet God’s standards and grace but rather you are “good for goodness sake”.
+No biblical standards or commandments to live up to, simply a nebulous and arbitrary “goodness” to be good for whatever “goodness” happens to represent these days.

 What’s the real truth about Santa then?

-One of the major battles of this war involves jettisoning a personal God and replacing this with the God of the State (The Marxist Communist Model).
+One of the major battles in the war for our minds involves jettisoning a personal God and replacing this relationship with the secular humanist God of the State (The Marxist Communist Model).
 Godless evolutionism fits as well into this model which is why Karl Marx embraced it as the biological compliment to the political ideology of Communism.

 Santa places parents in a compromising position.
 By accepting your role in the Santa mythology, you are allowing yourselves to be participants in a lie.
 (BTW, I am not casting blame here.
-I admit that I got sucked into this as well when I had children.
-It is very easy to buy into this agenda.
-I share this to seed you with a new awareness.
-One that I regret I did not have when raising my children. )
+I was very much into promoting the Santa mythology as well when I had young children.
+It feels a bit embarrassing to me now however. )

-With parents compromised as the authority, are these children not now open to having a new authority stand in our place- like that leftist teacher pushing loyalty to the State perhaps?
+With parents compromised as the authority, are our children now open to having a new authority stand in our place- like that leftist teacher pushing loyalty to the State perhaps?
 Does this not also help to undermine the family unit as Marx and Engels wrote about in the Communist Manifesto as I noted above?

 Suggestions for Parents About Santa

 I don’t want to come off as Ebenezer Scrooge in A Christmas Carol here.
 I will be sharing gifts with my now adult children this year too.
 However, may I suggest that we be honest with our children for starters?
 If you participate in the Santa deception while it may seem like innocent fun, you place yourself as a parent in a position of compromise later on when the real truth surfaces as it inevitably will.

-After all, who ends up with egg on their face when they discover the truth about Santa for themselves as you KNOW they will?
+After all, who ends up with egg on their face when your children discover the truth about Santa for themselves as you know they will?
 Is this really the position you want to place yourself in with your children?
-Wouldn’t you rather teach them to be truthful, to trust your judgement and moral integrity instead?
+Wouldn’t you rather provide a model of truth and encourage them to trust your judgement and moral integrity instead?

-Tell your children the truth about Santa.
+Why not simply tell your children the truth about the Santa mythology?
 When they see him, let them know he is simply a person dressed up in a red suit.
-When they see him again in another store (you know they will), reinforce your truth.
+That way when they see him again in another store (and you know they will), it will reinforce your truth.
 You can honestly tell them, “Oh, look there’s another man dressed up in a red suit.”

 Gift giving doesn’t all have to be from Santa you know.
 After all, was not the birth of Jesus celebrated by the wise men with gifts of gold, frankincense and myrrh?
-Gift giving can be celebrated related to the baby Jesus if you wish, not the Santa Claus deception.
-Hence, you don’t have to give that part of the holiday up.
+Gift giving can be celebrated as being related to the birth of baby Jesus if you wish, not the Santa Claus deception.
+You don’t have to give that part of the holiday up.
 Just choose a more meaningful and original frame.
 You can probably also relate other decorative aspects to the Christmas story as well with some thought and imagination.

 Just remember what really is at stake here– your integrity as a parent in the eyes of your children.
 Give some thought to this because it is ultimately your integrity with your children that is at stake.